Federal Student Loan Default

 - If you have been in an Income-Driven Repayment plan and making progress towards loan forgiveness after 20 years of qualifying payments, a loan consolidation will restart the clock.

-- If you have any unpaid interest, this will be capitalized and added to your principal balance making the total amount of your loan increase.
+- If you have any unpaid interest, this will be capitalized and added to your principal balance, increasing the total amount of your loan.

 - Income-Based Repayment (IBR)